chenchaoyi/saucebreak/README.md

 However, to do this, it requires quite a hack.

+This tool helps you:
+- Automatically upload your application to Sauce Labs storage
+- Quickly bypass all the hack that are needed for the setup
+- Automatically setup Sauce Connect tunnel between your local machine and Sauce Labs VM so the mobile app tested has all the internal resources access

-This tool helps you to quickly bypass all the hack and all you need to do is to go to your Sauce Labs dashboard and wait for the full control over the simulator/emulator.
+All you need to do is to start the tool, then go to your Sauce Labs dashboard and wait for the full control over the simulator/emulator.

-Even more, this tool creates Sauce Connect tunnel automatically for you, so your mobile application is able to access internal network assets from remote Sauce Labs VMs.

 ## Setup